kateract/beam-interactive-electron-quickstart-ts/README.md

 To build your application, you can simply run `npm run build`.
 This will copy the files to the dist directory, but will not start the Electron application.

 You can run your application with `npm run start`

+This Repository is built on top of and borrows a lot from [angular2-electron-boilerplate](https://github.com/c4wrd/angular2-electron-boilerplate).